-For those who are single, dateless and stressing about it.
+For those who are single, dateless and stressing about it, it may be time to change your mind about a few things re: dating and relationships.
 Take a moment to consider…

 This may all sound a bit selfish.
 But, in fact, it’s called having strong boundaries and high self-esteem.
 Only making time for people who make time for you.
 Only being interested in dating people who are interested in dating you.
 Worrying about what will make you happy instead of what will make someone else happy.
 Looking for a person who meets your needs instead of trying to always meet theirs.
 Changing yourself to become who you want to be, not what you think others want you to be.